DBD Search

 Research Tool

-These transgenic mice express spH, the pH-sensitive variant of the enhanced green fluorescent protein (ecliptic pHluorin) fused to the mouse synaptic vesicle-associated membrane protein 2 (Vamp2), under the control of the mouse thymus cell antigen 1…
+These transgenic mice express spH, the pH-sensitive variant of the green fluorescent protein (superecliptic pHluorin) fused to the mouse synaptic vesicle-associated membrane protein 2 (Vamp2), under the control of the mouse thymus cell antigen 1…

 Investigators